Explore the incredibly beautiful and wildlife-rich region of Southern Africa on a budget.

 This afternoon we take a relaxing sunset boat cruise on the Chobe River, an excellent opportunity to get up close to elephants, as well as other wildlife and plenty of birds.
 As we cruise along we look out for elephants along the banks, or even swimming in the river, along with the abundance of hippos and crocodiles lurking in the shallow waters.
 Other wild animals that are often sighted on this laid-back boat cruise include lions, zebras, cheetahs, buffalos and a range of antelopes.

-We are off to the mighty Victoria Falls in Zimbabwe on day nine, stopping for lunch on the banks of the Zambezi River along the way.
+On day nine you can wake up early for an optional 4x4 game drive in Chobe National Park or sleep in a little.
+Then, we are off to the mighty Victoria Falls in Zimbabwe, stopping for lunch on the banks of the Zambezi River along the way.

-At this stage of our combination trip new travellers may be joining your group while some fellow travellers may be departing, and a new safari guide may also be taking over from Victoria Falls.
+Please note: At this stage of our combination trip, new travellers may be joining your group while some fellow travellers may be departing.
 A group meeting is held to brief you on the next stage of your tour and meet any new travellers joining the group.

 For the optional Helicopter Flight (12 minutes or 25 minutes ) we recommend using Zambezi Helicopter co CAA Zimbabwe and your guide can help make arrangements for this activity.